Particular/docs.particular.net/transports/msmq/distributor/index.md

 ![Distributor and Worker combination](configurations/distributor-worker-combo.png)

 This results in the network traffic to be balanced across available servers.
-There is not a single point of failure and this model becomes more appealing with more servers, especially if you have more servers than workers.
+There is not a single point of failure and this model becomes more appealing with more servers, especially if there are more servers than workers.

 Pros and cons: